cybertraining-dsc/fa20-523-341/project/project.md

 While these results confirmed our expectations, one issue that comes to the table is that Vader takes into consideration additional string features such as punctuation in its determination of score, meaning "I'm so sad!" will be more negative than "I'm so sad".
 Since lyrics on Genius are contributed by the community, in most cases there is a lack of consistency using accurate punctuation.
 Additionally in some cases there can be typos present in a line of lyrics, both of which can skew our data.
 However we determined that our method in using the Vader module is suitable for our project as we simply want to determine if a track is positive or negative without needing to be too specific.

-In addition to performing sentiment analysis on the lyrics, we tokenized the lyrics, removing common words such as 'a', 'the','for', etc. This was done to collect data on the number of meaningful and unique words in each song.
-Albeit this data was never used in our study.
+In addition to performing sentiment analysis on the lyrics, we tokenized the lyrics, removing common words such as 'a', 'the','for', etc. This was done to collect data on the number of meaningful and number of non-repeating words in each song.
+Albeit while this data was never used in our study, it could prove useful in future studies.

 *Table 1* displays a snapshot of the data we collected from seven tracks released in 2020.
 The dataset contains 27 fields, 13 of which describe the audio content of a track, and 8 of which describe the lyrics of the track.